susan-shu-c/tale/_pages/about.md

 Currently I’m a data scientist in the telecommunications industry.

-In the field of machine learning, I’m lead editor of the [A.I.
-Socratic Circles blog](https://aisc.a-i.science/blog/){:target="_blank"} (formerly Toronto Deep Learning Series), where we post explanations of new developments in the field from publications and conferences.
+In the field of machine learning, I’m a Steer Committee Member and blog editor of [A.I.
+Socratic Circles](https://aisc.a-i.science/){:target="_blank"} (formerly Toronto Deep Learning Series), where we get together weekly to discuss machine learning academic research and keep up with state of the art in industry.

 I enjoy volunteering to give back to the community - you can find me mentoring or speaking at various workshops around Toronto.